 - 4. Centralizing your Google Sheets template’s use

-- Tips for productive use of Google Sheets as a CRM
+- Tips for a productive use of Google Sheets as a CRM

 - Connect Google Sheets with TikTok via LeadsBridge